 This was truly evident at Cause Con.
 There were practical workshops to equip and train young adults to do the stuff.
 There were spiritual direction exercises inserted into our worships sets and a daily examen resource to help us notice what God is doing in our lives.

 Pastors, who is a Millennial you know who could use your mentorship and support in their discernment process?
 Check out this Examen resource you can download and send them.

 As a nation, we are becoming more ethnically and racially diverse by the day.
 This is an opportunity!
 It is the picture of the city of God that we see in Revelation 7:9: “And there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and before the Lamb.”
 It is an example of how the kingdom is bigger than any one of us.

-At Cause Con we saw leadership from the stage that was multiethnic, workshops on learning to love across our differences, and honest dialogue about how a presence of diversity still means we need to do work toward justice equity in our churches and society.
+At Cause Conferences we’ve seen leadership from the stage that was multiethnic, workshops on learning to love across our differences, and honest dialogue about how a presence of diversity still means we need to do work toward justice equity in our churches and society.

 Pastors, we expect that you will be reaching out to and raising up leaders of all ages, ethnic background, and in all neighborhoods of our cities.
 We want to help, but we hope you use your leadership to make it a priority in our churches.

 In the Vineyard, we have always said, “Everyone gets to play.”
 It’s that radical idea that the stuff of the scriptures isn’t reserved for an elite few, but rather we all have a part to play.
 This has been evident at Cause Con.
 We watched capable emerging leaders doing the ministry of the event: giving TED style Talks from the main stage, teaching workshops, and praying for one other.
 This conference isn’t just for us; it’s led by us too.